stevedonovan/gentle-intro/src/2-structs-enums-lifetimes.md

     }
 }
 ```
-Both the typename and `self` are explicit in Rust, unlike C++.
-This is generally a
-good idea, because the baroque way C++ resolves names is a little too clever for normal
-humans.
-(And there is a shortcut, as we will see.)

 Punctuation matters.
 Note that `*` before `self`.
 It's easy to forget, because often
 Rust will assume it (we said `self.first_name`, not `(*self).first_name`).
 However,